-It does not stop us getting to our team goals because people come from different countries.
+It does not stop us from getting to our team goals because people come from different countries.
 Different perceptions stop us.
 These different ideas create conflict.
 And conflict does not only occur between Thais and expatriates, does it?

-If you have worked in a Thai-only company or a company of just one nationality, was their any conflict?
+If you have worked in a Thai-only company or a company of just one nationality, was there any conflict?
 Of course there was!
 Every company has conflict.
-However, when we have a multinational company with different people from different cultures, it is easy to blame another nationality as the problem.
+However, when we have a multinational company with different people from different cultures, it is easy to blame another nationality as the main problem.

 In fact, the problem is not cultural background at all.
 The problem is people failing to use the same tools to get to the goals of the business.